We hope that this example holiday will give you give some inspiration to help you begin to plan your own dream holiday to Africa.

 Boasting 140 guest rooms, each of the luxury appointed rooms enjoy interrupted ocean views.

 The hotel also has indoor and outdoor swimming pools, and a pool deck overlooking the beachfront.

 |Room:||1 x Superior Luxury Room|

 Long Lee Manor, originally built in 1910, is a reminder of an era of gracious living.
 Overlooking the sweeping plains leading down to the Bushmans River, this splendidly restored Edwardian manor house in the 25,000 hectare malaria-free Shamwari Private Game Reserve offers guests refined comfort, congenial service and enticing cuisine in the African bush.

-The reserve is home to the Big 5 as well as cheetah, hyena, giraffe, hippo, zebra and numerous antelope species, and offers an unforgettable safari experience.
+The reserve is home to the Big 5 as well as cheetah, hyena, giraffe, hippo, zebra and numerous antelope species, offering an unforgettable safari experience.
 Game viewing is carried out morning and evening on game drives, when you are driven in your open vehicle over the rolling hills and valleys in search of the wildlife.
-The experienced rangers are all in 2-way communication with each other at all times, so on any day they know where the game is, and how to find the elusive animals such as the rare black rhino.
+The experienced rangers are all in 2-way communication with each other at all times, so on any day they know where the game is and how to find the elusive animals such as the rare black rhino.

 Shamwari has received numerous international awards, including the World's Leading Conservation Company and Game Reserve.

-The main guest areas include a large rim-flow swimming pool with a pool-side bar, and a lovely dining room with both in and outdoor seating.
+The main guest areas include a large rim-flow swimming pool with a pool-side bar and a lovely dining room with both in and outdoor seating.
 In addition, there is also a spa and fitness centre.